137: JEFFERSON’S OLD STOMPING GROUNDS

 From Monroe Hill, we began the one-block hike to The Lawn, which was the vast grassy area Thomas Jefferson had designed and constructed between The Rotunda and Old Cabell Hall.
 In my resin mind, I had envisioned the three of us alone on The Lawn where we’d capture a ton of images without others in our photos.
 That wasn’t going to happen on that Sunday; at least not a few hours after the belated graduation ceremony for the Class of 2020.
 There were a lot of cap-and-gowned students in that area; they were celebrating and snapping photos with their parents and friends.
 The more I thought about it, though, having the students in some of our images was pretty cool.
 After all, it was the college that Thomas Jefferson had founded.

 As we walked on The Lawn towards the historic Rotunda, Tom placed me onto the grass where I posed for a handful of photos.
-Once again I stood in the footsteps of Thomas Jefferson and his beautifully designed Rotunda served as the backdrop.
+Once again, I stood in the footsteps of Thomas Jefferson and his beautifully designed Rotunda served as the backdrop.
 When we finished on the south side of The Rotunda, the three of us made our way to the north side of the building where I posed with the famous statue dedicated to the University of Virginia’s founder.
 The larger-than-life bronze statue to Thomas Jefferson stood prominently in front of The Rotunda, and I was happy to see that it was still there.
 At that moment, I knew how Francis Scott Key felt when he saw the giant flag over Fort McHenry was still flying in the breeze after the bombardment by the British.
 It’s no secret that Jefferson’s controversial, and at times hypocritical, past has caused some people to vandalize his likenesses and to protest his ideals.
 And the statue dedicated to the Founder of the University of Virginia has been a target over the years as well.

 We must always keep in mind that the statues and memorials that honor Thomas Jefferson weren’t constructed because he kept enslaved people in bondage.
 Not at all.
 As a matter of fact, Jefferson penned the words: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 Some have written that Jefferson was a rapist and a racist.
 But let me hop up onto my soapbox to say this – the Thomas Jefferson that I honor with my likeness and by walking in his footsteps was a lawyer, archaeologist, agriculturist, horticulturist, surveyor, architect, inventor, author, philosopher, statesman, ambassador, Founder of the University of Virginia, second Governor of Virginia, First Secretary of State, Second Vice President, and Third President of the United States.
 At the age of 33, Jefferson wrote the Declaration of Independence in just two weeks.
 What’s not widely known was Jefferson wrote a 168-word passage in the original draft of the Declaration that condemned slavery; but that passage was omitted from the final document thanks to the South Carolina and Georgia delegates to the Continental Congress.
 Was Thomas Jefferson perfect?
 Not at all; but I can’t imagine the United States today without Thomas Jefferson dedicated to guiding its formation.
 It’s still the greatest country on this planet and everyday a lot of people risk everything, including their own lives and the lives of their children, to get across our borders and into the United States of America.
 That’s why I honor and pay homage to Thomas Jefferson – a true American patriot.